Bartel-Group/pydmclab/docs.md

 ### `main`

-- you will have to add you `<custom functions>` to this if you have any
+- you will have to add your `<custom functions>` to this if you have any
 - you will likely want to toggle `remake` switches as you develop
 - this is the code that actually executes when you execute `python launcher.py`
 - the basic format is to include switches for each of the functions above